Uncover the truth about cherry blossoms: can you eat them? Delve into the culinary world of sakura, exploring its edible delights and potential risks.

 Additionally, it is important to only consume cherry blossoms that have not been treated with pesticides or other chemicals, as these may be harmful to ingest.

-They are used to prepare a wide variety of dishes, including meals, desserts, teas, etc. Their sweet, floral aroma makes them an ideal food additive.
+Cherry blossoms are edible are used to prepare a wide variety of Japanese dishes, including meals, desserts, teas, etc. Their sweet, floral aroma makes them an ideal food additive.

 Apart from eating them as food, you can also consume cherry blossoms for their medicinal value.